morelattes/bus-ticket-booking/client/README.md

 * Page 2: The page that opens when a desired bus is selected and displays position and prices of available seats.
 * Page 3: Confirmation page for booking to update the database that said seat is not available.
-* Database: Improvements in the structure of the database to accomadate details pertaining to the booked and available seats.S

 ### Existing problems